 Black Saddled Coral Grouper are found on the East coast of Africa from Durban in the south to the Red Sea, eastwards to northern Australia and up to southern Japan.
 They are typically found on exposed reefs rather than in protected areas or estuaries.
 We have only seen them from 15 meters downwards.

 Their main diet is small fishes and crustaceans, however given they are regularly caught by fishermen on the hook this indicates that they will scavenge as well.
 They are ambush predators and usually feed in the early morning and late afternoon when their coloration gives them more camouflage.

-form haremic groups with upt to twelve females in a group, each female having a territory which falls in the territory of the male.
+Adult males form haremic groups with up to twelve females in a group, each female having a territory which falls in the territory of the male.

 Because of their potential size and appetite for smaller fishes they are seldom kept in private aquariums.